 Obstacles to Obedience

-Here is Pastor Priji and Pastor Rashmi discussing about the obstacles in obeying the voice of God in this morning podcast.
+Pastor Priji and Pastor Rashmi discussing about the obstacles in obeying the voice of God in our life.

 Pastor Rashmi: Moving on to probably the story in the life of Noah, when we look at Noah, I am a kind of surprised as to when we talk about leadership or when we talk about leaders, I am not sure of Noah really figures as a very spectacular leader.
 He was a chosen man of God.
 He was chosen by like you said by Grace, but when we look into the life of Noah what is that made him like a choice of as an example of a leader or someone that we might want to follow as an exemplary person?
 What was it that you saw in Noah’s life that made you really go back to him?